Efficiency of black hole formation via collisions in stellar systems: An analysis of data from simulations and observations: Methodology

-\citet{Panamarev2019} simulated the Galactic center of the Milky Way using one million particles, despite the galactic center having approximately two orders of magnitude more stars, the computational limitations prevent the inclusion of a higher number of stars, the study employed a \citet{Kroupa2001} IMF. \citet{Vergara2023} explored runaway collisions in \textsc{NSCs}, using models with equal-mass stars. \citet{Arca-Sedda2023a, Arca-Sedda2023b, Arca-Sedda2023c}, investigated star cluster evolution with up to one million stars, these are some of the most realistic simulations (\textsc{dragon-II}), including a \citet{Kroupa2001} IMF, primordial binaries, stellar evolution, and dynamics of compact objects.
+\citet{Panamarev2019} simulated the Galactic center of the Milky Way using one million particles, despite the galactic center having approximately more stars by two orders of magnitude, the computational limitations prevent the inclusion of a higher number of stars, the study employed the IMF from \citet{Kroupa2001}. \citet{Vergara2023} explored runaway collisions in \textsc{NSCs}, using models with equal-mass stars. \citet{Arca-Sedda2023a, Arca-Sedda2023b, Arca-Sedda2023c}, investigated star cluster evolution with up to one million stars, these are some of the most realistic simulations (\textsc{dragon-II}), including a \citet{Kroupa2001} IMF, primordial binaries, stellar evolution, and dynamics of compact objects.
 All studies use a Plummer distribution \citep{Plummer1911}.
-The simulations employed the \textsc{nbody6++gpu} code \citep{Wang2015}.
+The simulations employed the \textsc{nbody6++gpu} code \citep{Wang2015}. \citet{Rizzuto2023} simulated dense clusters of low mass stars, using a \citet{Kroupa2001} IMF and including an initial central black hole.
+This work was made with the \textsc{bifrost} code \citep{Rantala2023}.